Oct 17, 2025

 The starting point: an honest diagnosis

 To solve any problem, you first need to understand it thoroughly.
 In the prevention of psychosocial risks, this is achieved with a good initial diagnosis.
-The most direct and effective tool is often questionnaires or surveys, which allow collecting data anonymously and confidentially.
+The most direct and effective tool is usually questionnaires or surveys, which allow collecting data anonymously and confidentially.

 When you have the results, the real work begins: analyzing them to find the "hot spots".
 Is the main problem communication with leaders?
 Or perhaps an overload of tasks in a specific department?
 This analysis is the map you need to direct your efforts where they truly matter.